sokuzen/pudding.coffee/content/posts/coffee-pudding-domain-first-blog/index.md

 # The Domain?

 It was [last October 24 when went window-shopping for domains](https://twitter.com/kohi_pudding/status/1319694005257433088).
-After some time grueling that my favored domain costs too much, I found that pudding.coffee.
+After some time grueling that my favored domain costs too much, I found pudding.coffee.
 I thought this is good and cheap.
 And there, I decided to purchase the domain.

 I’d say it’s an impulse buy.
 I mean, during that time, I still have no idea what to do with the domain.
 It was only thanks to an ad somewhere (probably YouTube) that made me checking out domains at GoDaddy.